 - Take the flour in a bowl and make a well in the center.
-Add the yeast solution along with the softened butter, sugar and salt.
+Add the yeast solution along with sugar, a little milk, and salt.
 Add the egg and mix with a fork to break it.
-Knead everything together until a soft a dough forms.
-If needed add a few tablespoons of extra flour.
+Knead everything together until a soft a dough forms, adding more of the milk.
+If the dough is too wet then add a few tablespoons of extra flour.
 If the dough feels very tough knead in a few more drops of milk.

 - When the dough has almost doubled, take the raspberries in a bowl.
 Add the cornstarch and sugar and toss to coat well.
 Smash the frozen raspberries gently if they seem to clump together.
 Set aside.

 - Punch down the doubled dough and knead for 1 minute.
-Form into a ball and place on a dusted kneading surface.
+Form into a ball and place on a floured kneading surface.
 Roll out into a rectangle of 18" by 12" (or larger).
 If fresh berries are used smash them lightly with the back of a spoon just before spreading.
-Spread the raspberry mix evenly over it leaving about 1/2 " on all sides.
+Spread the raspberry mix evenly over the rectangular dough leaving about 1/2 " border on all sides.
 From the long side slowly roll the dough tightly forming a long log.
 Pinch the end to close if needed. .

-- Cut the log into 12 equal portions and arrange in the pan with the cut sides facing down.
+- Cut the log into 2 equal portions and arrange in the pan with the cut sides facing down.
+If there is any leftover filling spread it over the rolls evenly.
 Cover and let rise till almost doubled – about 30 minutes.

 - Pre-heat the oven to 375°F (190°C) .
 Once the oven is hot enough, place the rolls in the oven and reduce the temperature to 350°F(175°C).
-Let it bake for 30 minutes until the tops begins to brown.
+Let it bake for 30 minutes or until the tops begins to brown.
 Remove from the oven and let cool in the pan over a cooling rack .

 - Mix the ingredients for the glaze until smooth .
 Drizzle over the rolls when they are warm